stutz64/Metadata--Extractor/README.md

 # Metadata-Extractor
 A simple tool for extracting Metadatas from an Image.
-The Code was fully wrote in C#.
+The Code was fully written in C#.